Start My Answer

 Creditors and debt collectors must follow certain laws and regulations, both federally and on a state and local level.
 One of these laws is the statute of limitations on debt collection in Kansas.
 There is a specific window for creditors and collectors to sue for the debt in question.
 If they don't meet their deadline, they cannot collect on the debt.

-In other words, creditors and debt collectors only have five years to sue you for a debt in Kansas, typically starting from your last action on an account.
+In other words, creditors and debt collectors only have five years to sue you for a debt in Kansas (or three years if the debt resulted from an oral contract).
+The clock typically starts from the date of the last action on an account.
 So, if you haven't made a payment on your credit card debt for more than five years, you could use this as an affirmative defense in your case to get it dismissed.

 The table below further outlines the statute of limitations on different types of debt in Kansas.